-- Citizens will have until December 30, 2016 to exchange the notes for lower tender with a valid ID at any bank or post office and until March 31, 2017 to exchange them at designated RBI offices by filling a declaration form.
+- Citizens will have until December 30, 2016, to exchange the notes for lower tender with a valid ID at any bank or post office and until March 31, 2017, to exchange them at designated RBI offices by filing a declaration form.

 - All banks will remain closed to the public on 9 November 2016.

 Money is the prime medium of exchange in form of coin and banknotes.
 It becomes an important medium for every individual, whether rich or poor.
 With the advent of internet banking, the rich have an alternative but the poor have no option at all.
 Therefore, for the benefit of middle class and the poor, the government has stated a few exceptions where the 500 and 1000 notes can be used.
 Those places being;

 - Petrol pumps

 - CNG stations

 - Government hospitals